Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

 # Switchover

-You can perform the switchover using the `SiteManager` functionality or OpenSearch disaster recovery REST server API.
+You can perform a switchover using the `SiteManager` functionality or OpenSearch disaster recovery REST server API.

 <!-- #GFCFilterMarkerStart# -->
-For more information about `SiteManager`, refer to [Site Manager](https://git.netcracker.com/PROD.Platform.HA/site-manager/-/blob/master/documentation/Architecture.md) article.
+For more information about SiteManager, refer to [Site Manager](https://git.netcracker.com/PROD.Platform.HA/site-manager/-/blob/master/documentation/Architecture.md) article.
 <!-- #GFCFilterMarkerEnd# -->

-If you want to perform a switchover manually, you need to switch `standby` OpenSearch cluster to `active` mode and then switch `active` OpenSearch cluster to `standby` mode.
-You need to run the following command from within any OpenSearch pod on the `standby` side:
+If you want to perform a switchover manually, you need to switch the standby OpenSearch cluster to the active mode and then switch the active OpenSearch cluster to the standby mode.
+Run the following command from within any OpenSearch pod on the standby side:

 ```
 curl -XPOST -H "Content-Type: application/json" http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/sitemanager -d '{"mode":"active"}'
 ```

-Then you should run the following command from within any OpenSearch pod on the `active` side:
+Then run the following command from within any OpenSearch pod on the active side:

 ```
 curl -XPOST -H "Content-Type: application/json" http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/sitemanager -d '{"mode":"standby"}'
 ```

 Where:

   * `<OPENSEARCH_NAME>` is the fullname of OpenSearch.
 For example, `opensearch`.
   * `<NAMESPACE>` is the OpenShift/Kubernetes project/namespace of the OpenSearch cluster side.
 For example, `opensearch-service`.

-All OpenSearch disaster recovery REST server endpoints can be secured via Kubernetes JWT Service Account Tokens.
-To enable disaster recovery REST server authentication the `global.disasterRecovery.httpAuth.enabled` deployment parameter must be `true`.
+All OpenSearch disaster recovery REST server endpoints can be secured through Kubernetes JWT Service Account Tokens.
+To enable disaster recovery REST server authentication, the `global.disasterRecovery.httpAuth.enabled` deployment parameter must be "true".
-The example for secured `sitemanager` GET endpoint is following:
+An example for a secured `sitemanager` GET endpoint is as follows:

 ```
 curl -XGET -H "Authorization: Bearer <TOKEN>" http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/sitemanager
 ```

-The example for secured `sitemanager` POST endpoint is following:
+An example for a secured `sitemanager` POST endpoint is as follows:

 ```
 curl -XPOST -H "Content-Type: application/json" -H "Authorization: Bearer <TOKEN>" http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/sitemanager
 ```

-Where `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
-The verification service account name and namespace are specified in `global.disasterRecovery.httpAuth.smServiceAccountName` and `global.disasterRecovery.httpAuth.smNamespace` deploy parameters.
+Where, `TOKEN` is the Site Manager Kubernetes JWT Service Account Token.
+The verification service account name and namespace are specified in the `global.disasterRecovery.httpAuth.smServiceAccountName` and `global.disasterRecovery.httpAuth.smNamespace` deploy parameters.

-**NOTE:** If TLS for Disaster Recovery is enabled (`global.tls.enabled` and `global.disasterRecovery.tls.enabled` parameters are set to `true`), use `https` protocol and `8443` port in API requests rather than `http` protocol and `8080` port.
+**Note**: If TLS for Disaster Recovery is enabled (`global.tls.enabled` and `global.disasterRecovery.tls.enabled` parameters are set to `true`), use `https` protocol and `8443` port in API requests rather than `http` protocol and `8080` port.

 For more information about OpenSearch disaster recovery REST server API, see [REST API](#rest-api).

 # REST API

-OpenSearch disaster recovery REST server provides three methods of interaction:
+The OpenSearch disaster recovery REST server provides three methods of interaction:

-* `GET` `healthz` method allows finding out the state of the current OpenSearch cluster side.
-If the current OpenSearch cluster side is `active` or `disabled`, only OpenSearch state is checked.
+* The `GET` `healthz` method allows finding out the state of the current OpenSearch cluster side.
+If the current OpenSearch cluster side is `active` or `disabled`, only the OpenSearch state is checked.
 You can run this method from within any OpenSearch pod as follows:

   ```
   curl -XGET http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/healthz
   ```

   Where:

     * `<OPENSEARCH_NAME>` is the fullname of OpenSearch.
 For example, `opensearch`.
     * `<NAMESPACE>` is the OpenShift/Kubernetes project/namespace of the OpenSearch cluster side.
 For example, `opensearch-service`.

-  All OpenSearch disaster recovery REST server endpoints can be secured via Kubernetes JWT Service Account Tokens.
-To enable disaster recovery REST server authentication the `global.disasterRecovery.httpAuth.enabled` deployment parameter must be `true`.
+  All OpenSearch disaster recovery REST server endpoints can be secured through Kubernetes JWT Service Account Tokens.
+To enable disaster recovery REST server authentication, the `global.disasterRecovery.httpAuth.enabled` deployment parameter must be "true".
-  The example for secured `healthz` endpoint is following:
+  An example for a secured `healthz` endpoint is as follows:

   ```
   curl -XGET -H "Authorization: Bearer <TOKEN>" http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/healthz
   ```

-  Where `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
-The verification service account name and namespace are specified in `global.disasterRecovery.httpAuth.smServiceAccountName` and `global.disasterRecovery.httpAuth.smNamespace` deploy parameters.
+  Where, `TOKEN` is the Site Manager Kubernetes JWT Service Account Token.
+The verification service account name and namespace are specified in the `global.disasterRecovery.httpAuth.smServiceAccountName` and `global.disasterRecovery.httpAuth.smNamespace` deploy parameters.

   The response to such a request is as follows: